Loading

 If an individual is convicted for the offence of Murder or Manslaughter, the offence will show up as a disclosable court outcome (DCO) on the results of their Nationally Coordinated Criminal History Check.

-A murder or manslaughter offence is amongst the most serious indictable crimes in Victoria and will remain on an individual’s criminal history check result for life.
+A murder or manslaughter offence is amongst the most serious indictable crimes in Victoria and will remain on an individual's Nationally Coordinated Criminal History Check result for life.

 Murder in Victoria